emarsden/dash-mpd-cli/README.md

 - Media containers of types supported by mkvmerge, ffmpeg, VLC or MP4Box (this includes ISO-BMFF / CMAF / MP4, Matroska, WebM, MPEG-2 TS, AVI), and all the codecs supported by these applications.

-- Support for decrypting media streams that use MPEG Common Encryption (cenc) ContentProtection.
+- Support for decrypting media streams that use ContentProtection (DRM).
+This requires either the `mp4decrypt` or `shaka-packager` commandline application to be installed. mp4decrypt is available from the [Bento4 suite](https://github.com/axiomatic-systems/Bento4/) ([binaries are available](https://www.bento4.com/downloads/) for common platforms), and [shaka-packager binaries](https://github.com/shaka-project/shaka-packager) are available from Google for common platforms (see the Releases section on their GitHub page).
+See the `--key` commandline argument to specify a decryption key (can be used several times if different keys are used for different media streams).
+See the `--decryption-application` commandline argument to specify which decryption application to use.
+Shaka packager is able to decrypt more types of media streams (including in particular WebM containers and more encryption formats), whereas mp4decrypt mostly works with MPEG Common Encryption.

-  This requires the `mp4decrypt` commandline application from the [Bento4 suite](https://github.com/axiomatic-systems/Bento4/) to be installed ([binaries are available](https://www.bento4.com/downloads/) for common platforms).
-See the `--key` commandline argument.
+- In practice, all features used by real streaming services and on-demand TV.
+Our test suite includes test streams published by industry groups such as HbbTV and the DASH Industry Forum, and comprises a wide variety of DASH streams using different publishing software, including GPAC (used by Netflix and other services), Amazon MediaTailor, Google’s Shaka packager, Microsoft’s Azure Media Services, and Unified Streaming.
+Test content is served by different CDNs including Akamai and various telecom providers.

 The following are not supported:

-- We can't download content from dynamic MPD manifests, that are used for live streaming/OTT TV
+- **Live streams** (dynamic MPD manifests), that are used for live streaming/OTT TV are not really supported.
+This is because we don’t implement the clock-related throttling that is needed to only download media segments when they become available.
+However, some media sources publish “pseudo-live” streams where all media segments are in fact available; they simply don’t update the manifest once the live is complete.
+We are able to download these streams using the `--enable-live-streams` commandline argument.
+You might also have some success with a live stream in combination with the `--sleep-requests` commandline argument.
+The VLC application is a better choice for watching live streams.

-- XLink elements with actuate=onRequest semantics
+- XLink elements with actuate=onRequest semantics.

 ## Installation